How to Solve a 2x2x2 Rubik's Cube Quickly

 The first thing you need to do if you want to solve a Rubik's cube faster is to get a good cube.

-If you have a cube by "Rubik's," I would recommend replacing it, as they were the original cubes, and they have still got the same, old mechanism as the originals.
+If you have a cube by Rubik's, I would recommend replacing it, as they were the original cubes, and they have still got the same, old mechanism as the originals.
 This makes turning the sides very rough and slow.
-"Eastsheen" cubes are of a better quality.
+Eastsheen cubes are of a higher quality.
 These tend to last a lot longer, as long as they are treated right.

 Make a Good Cube Better

 To make your 2x2x2 even smoother and quicker, you have to lubricate it.